OpenVidu/openvidu-pro-clustering/kubernetes/README.md

 You'll need access to a Kubernetes cluster.
 We've been working with Kubernetes 1.15 and 1.16 but it should work with any cluster version higher than 1.10.

+We also support Minikube.
+Give enough resources to the virtual machine in order to OpenVidu and frinds (ELK) to run.

 Also, you'll need `kubectl` command in your **PATH**.
 To install it, follow [this](https://kubernetes.io/docs/tasks/tools/install-kubectl/) guide.

 ### Helm and Ingress